ltrujello/ltrujello.github.io/docs/index.md

 * [Proofs in topology](https://ltrujello.github.io/topology/topology_notebook_5_2019.pdf), which I did for an undergraduate course in topology and homotopy theory.

-The picture on the right is from when I went crazy one night with marshmallows and toothpicks in order to study the [associahedron](associahedron) in $\mathbb{R}^3$ for my undergrad thesis.
+The picture on the right is from when I went crazy one night with marshmallows and sticks in order to study the [associahedron](associahedron) in $\mathbb{R}^3$ for my undergrad thesis.